 As L. Ron Hubbard developed the subject of Scientology, he observed his students sometimes had trouble fully understanding his teachings.
 This led him to develop Study Technology so anyone could learn and apply his teachings.
 We don’t want learning barriers to prevent you from getting the most out of L. Ron Hubbard’s writings and lectures.
 You can click on THIS LINK for a few study pointers to help you out.

-Throughout the site, you can click on the blue-colored terms to see their definitions.
+Throughout the site, you can click on the gold-colored terms to see their definitions.